Update to Policies and Procedures

 The Broadcast Media Awards Committee divides the entries into appropriate categories, with five to six judges assigned to each category.
 The judges chosen by the committee.
 They include producers, educators, editors, and print journalists.
 Judges may not enter the category they are judging during the current Awards year.
 They are looking for content, originality, high production values, and a fresh perspective on food- and beverage-related topics.

-The nominees are announced at a Nominees Breakfast in March.
+The nominees are announced in March.
 The winners are announced during the Media Awards Dinner in April.
 The host(s), reporter(s), or show receive(s) the award.

 The Journalism Awards were established by the James Beard Foundation in 1992.